MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

 ## Install packages using the Python Environments window

 1. From the Python Environments window, select the default environment for new Python projects and choose the **Packages** tab.
-You will then see a list of packages that are currently installed in the environment.
+This step displays a list of packages that are currently installed in the environment.

    ![Packages installed in an environment](media/environments/environments-installed-packages-2019.png)

 2. Install `matplotlib` by entering its name into the search field and then selecting the **Run command: pip install matplotlib** option.
-This will install `matplotlib`, as well as any packages it depends on (in this case that includes `numpy`).
+This step installs `matplotlib`, includes `numpy` and any packages it depends on.

    ![Installing matplotlib in the environment](media/environments/environments-add-matplotlib-2019.png)